Becoming a Global Player Through Digital Transformation

 4. Understand and secure employee engagement and define EVP

 Caroline explained that in the past few years since Hager made the move to becoming a global player and functioning as an international team, they have seen much improvement in the communication between teams.
-Employees undergo six-month courses and can improve two levels per year.
+Employees started to use the Speexx digital language learning and assessment platform and can improve by two CEFR levels and more per year.

 ‘’We have seen the levels improve and it is something we can clearly monitor and measure for each user.
 We have also reduced training costs.
 Compared to the number of people we have trained, it would have cost us more if we had continued with our face-to-face classes,’’ she said.

 Transitioning to digital learning